learn-co-curriculum/js-basics-loops-readme/README.md

 # JavaScript Loops

 ## Objectives
-1. Give an overview of the different options avaialable for loops in JavaScript
+1. Give an overview of the different options available for loops in JavaScript
 2. Explain the uses of each type of loop

-Loops are a common programming function in programming.
+Loops are a common function in programming.
 Though the syntax varies for each language, the concept is the same.
 JavaScript has a number of loops that you can leverage, depending on what is trying to be achieved with the function.

-In all loops, we must initialize a variable.
+In some loops, we must initialize a variable.
 The variable `i` in the following examples will be our initialization statement.
 This is a commonly defined variable that can be incremented over each iteration of the loop.
 This variable can be defined as anything--such as "sasquatch" or "bananas", if using more semantic language is beneficial to your style of writing code.

 Loops will continue to run until the conditions are met.
-Fore exampled,the conditional statement of `i < 5` will be evaluated on each iteration of the loop.
+Fore example, the conditional statement of `i < 5` will be evaluated on each iteration of the loop.
 If the condition is `true`, the loop will continue.
-If the condition is false, for example, if `i` is now equal to 5 after running the loop 4 times, the loop will not execute.
+If the condition is `false`, for example, if `i` is now greater-than or equal to 5 after running the loop 4 times, the loop will not execute.

 ### The `while` loop
 ---
 The `while` loop is a pretty basic loop that is available in other programming languages as well.
 The loop will continue to be executed so long as the condition is true.
-In the below example, the variable `i` starts at 0, and will continue to increment until `i` is no longer less than 0.
+In the below example, the variable `i` starts at 0, and will continue to increment until `i` is no longer less than 5.
 This loop will _start_ with 0, print the statement to the console, then increment the value of `i`.
 It will continue to 1, 2, 3, and so on, so the loop will run 5 times.
 Make _sure_ that the block contains code that will either break the loop, or change the condition so that it will eventually evaluate to false.
 Without this, an infinite loop will be created and this block will never stop executing!

 This example demonstrates what happens during the `while` loop:
 **Example**